jamesnyika/SNOWUseCases/1-Triggering In ServiceNow.md

 ServiceNow has an extensive triggering mechanism that can be used to kick off business processes, send emails, make phone calls etc.
 We can also create listeners for different sources as shown below.
-You access these in the custom tab and click the + icon Below are some resources you may want to watch first to give you a bit of familiarity with the workflow engine.
+You access these in the custom tab and click the + icon

 ----

 ![Listeners](https://github.com/jamesnyika/SNOWUseCases/raw/master/images/ServiceNowListenerTypes.png)